ardydedase/ardydedase.github.io/README.md

 ## About me

-Currently pursuing a career in travel tech and academia.
+Currently based in Singapore, pursuing a career in travel tech ([Skyscanner](https://www.skyscanner.net/)) and academia ([NUS](http://www.nus.edu.sg/)).
 I am passionate about harnessing the latest technological advances in order to add value to the world.
-I use this page to keep track of my collaborative fun projects outside work, including my thoughts about Software Engineering.
+I use this page to keep track of my collaborative fun projects outside work and my thoughts on Software Engineering.

 ### My profiles on the web